 Victory Games is a video game developer founded in late 2010, and was the result of the split of EA Los Angeles’ assets.
 While Danger Close was the successor of its FPS team, Victory Games succeeded the RTS team.
 It was under the leadership of general manager Jon Van Caneghem, of New World Computing and Trion Worlds fame.
 The studio announced itself in February 2011 and teased that they were working on a Command & Conquer game.

 In December 2011, they announced Command & Conquer: Generals 2, and were into the BioWare label shortly thereafter, being renamed to BioWare Victory.
 The BioWare label was then dropped in November 2012 and the studio name reverted to Victory Games.
 Meanwhile, in August 2012, their project was reinvisioned as a live service for free-to-play games in the C&C universe and was simply named Command & Conquer, with Generals 2 content being the first game set to be released within the live service.
-After troubled development and internal corporate issues, in late October 2013, the Command & Conquer project was cancelled, and Victory Games was closed by EA.
+After troubled development and internal corporate issues, in late October 2013, the Command & Conquer project was cancelled, and Victory Games was closed by EA, with the entire staff being fired.
 According to our sources, the Command & Conquer IP was not transferred to any EA studio afterwards.

 - Command & Conquer (cancelled; in production from 2010 to 2013)